 Českomoravská 17, Prague 9 – Vysočany; www.o2arena.cz

-Public ice skating is usually free of charge and operates when there is at least six inches of snow or ice.
+Public ice skating is usually free of charge and operates when there are at least six inches of snow or ice.
 This is what makes it so attractive to adults and children alike.
-All one needs is a skating gear along with a helmet, and you are ready for extreme enjoyment.
-There are many parks and recreational centers in Prague that host public ice skating during winter.
-Some are free while others charge a nominal amount from the public.
+All one needs is skating gear along with a helmet, and you are ready for extreme enjoyment.
+There are many parks and recreational centres in Prague that host public ice skating during winter.
+Some are free, while others charge a nominal amount from the public.

 Nikolajka winter stadium